 The instructor should assign a mark of “MG” until notification is received from the Office of Student Judicial Affairs and Community Standards that a final decision has been made.

-Also, because the student may contest the allegation, he or she must be allowed to attend all classes and complete all assignments until the complaint is resolved.
+Also, because the student may contest the allegation, they must be allowed to attend all classes and complete all assignments until the complaint is resolved.

-Unless the instructor withdraws the allegation, he or she may recommend an appropriate sanction for the violation.
+Unless the reporting party withdraws the allegation, the instructor, academic unit or appropriate university official may recommend an appropriate sanction for the violation.

 Students may not withdraw from a course in which they have committed or have been accused of committing an academic integrity violation.
 Students found to have withdrawn from a course in which an academic integrity violation is alleged or determined will be reenrolled in the course upon receipt of a violation report by the Office of Student Judicial Affairs and Community Standards.

 Students found responsible for an act of academic dishonesty in a course in which they have participated but have not enrolled (auditing), will be retroactively enrolled and assigned an appropriate sanction.